-The selected Grantees will be expected to provide all services described in under each respective service component scope, whether on their own or through management of subcontractor partnerships.
+The selected Grantee(s) will be expected to provide all services described in the Scope of Work, whether on its own or through management of subcontractor partnerships.

-HSH may extend grant agreement(s) for a total term not to exceed ten years and increase grant amounts in accordance with City rules and regulations.
-The actual grant terms and amounts are subject to funding availability, Proposals, grant agreement negotiations, and Grantee performance, as well as future needs.
+HSH may extend agreement(s) for a total term not to exceed ten years and increase amounts in accordance with City rules and regulations.
+The actual agreement terms and amounts are subject to funding availability, proposals, Awarded Provider agreement negotiations, and provider performance, as well as future needs.